miikaah/repox/README.md

 ## Set alias

-Setting an alias lets you run repox like a any other program from the command line without setting it in PATH.
+Setting an alias lets you run repox like any other program from the command line without setting it in PATH.

 ### POSIX